bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-compliance.md

 You can also find specific details on OpenShift's security controls under [Red Hat's OpenShift security guide](https://www.redhat.com/rhdc/managed-files/cl-openshift-security-guide-ebook-us287757-202103.pdf) which  are also highlighted as part of the OpenShift STRA.

-### Penetration tests
+## Penetration tests

 The platform services team outsources for a penetration test annually to ensure the services we provide are configured to protect confidentiality, integrity and availability.
 Penetration tests are procured through the [pre-qualified list of vendors](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security).

-Penetration tests help to identify platform misconfigurations and security vulnerabiliites.
-Run annually, we try to change vendors regularly to get a different persepective/assessment toolkit to ensure our service matures to meet client needs and address potential weaknesses.
+Penetration tests help to identify platform misconfigurations and security vulnerabilities.
+Run annually, we try to change vendors regularly to get a different perspective/assessment toolkit to ensure our service matures to meet client needs and address potential weaknesses.

 What we cover:
 - Black box testing
 - Authenticated testing
 - Developer (namespace admin) testing

-Testers run a suite of automated tools and use manual techniques to validate potential exploits and provide recommondentations on controls to mitigate.
+Testers run a suite of automated tools and use manual techniques to validate potential exploits and provide recommendations on controls to mitigate.

-### Critical Systems Standard
+## Critical Systems Standard

 <!-- ###  FYI In the future this area may need to be updated and find out if CITZ Security team has reviewed the documentation  -->